 28 Incredible Borneo Animals and best places to see Borneo wildlife

 Straddling the equator and divided among three countries: Malaysia, Indonesia and Brunei, Borneo is the third-largest island on Earth.
-Its tropical rainforests are home to an incredible diversity of wildlife from giant apes to pygmy elephants to wild cats and flying frogs.
+Its tropical rainforests are home to an incredible diversity of wildlife, from giant apes to pygmy elephants to wild cats and flying frogs.

 Despite the alarming rate of deforestation on the island (1.3 million hectares per year) Borneo’s Malaysian state of Sabah still retains a large portion of its forest cover.
 It is easily the best place in South East Asia for wildlife watching.
 And many Borneo animals do not occur anywhere else.

 I have travelled to Borneo a number of times over the last three years and my favourite places to see wildlife in Borneo are: Danum Valley Conservation Area, Lower Kinabatangan River and Deramakot Forest Reserve.
-But there is of course much more to Borneo than these three reserves.
-For the second half of this post, I teamed up with fellow travel bloggers to provide you with the top wildlife watching spots on the island.

-Each of these areas has its own special appeal, but what unites them is the unique opportunities to spot some of South East Asia’s most incredible wildlife in Borneo.
-So if you are looking for things to do in Borneo, add at least one of these reserves to your Borneo adventure.
+Each of these areas has its own special appeal, but what unites them is the unique opportunities to spot some of Southeast Asia’s most incredible wildlife in Borneo.
+So, if you are looking for things to do in Borneo, add at least one of these reserves to your Borneo adventure.

 READ MORE: 50 Outstanding Safari Holidays Destinations Outside of Africa